FireEye to sell products business for $1.2 billion to Symphony-led investor group

 The purchase of FireEye marks a major turning point in the rapidly evolving U.S. cybersecurity marketplace.
 The still nascent industry has seen numerous companies bought and merged in just the past several years.

-In March, Symphony also purchased McAfee’s enterprise business division for about $4 billion.
+In March, Symphony also purchased McAfee Corp’s enterprise business division for about $4 billion.
 Last year, chipmaker Broadcom Inc purchased the enterprise business of Symantec, another major industry player, for about $10.7 billion.

-FireEye is one of the best-known firms in the industry because it has handled many of the most high-profile hacking incidents in U.S. history.
+FireEye has handled many of the most high-profile hacking incidents in U.S. history.
+It is also recognized for its track record of attributing cyberattacks to specific foreign hacking groups from Russia, China, Iran and North Korea.

+Its clients have included firms like Equifax Inc, Target Corp and Sony Pictures, each of which has dealt with hacking incidents.

+More recently, FireEye was called in to respond when a group of Russian cyber criminals hacked and held for ransom a major U.S. pipeline operator - Colonial Pipeline - leading to gas shortages and price spikes.
+Less than a week later, Colonial restarted operations.

 Reporting by Christopher Bing; Additional reporting by Eva Mathews in Bengaluru; Editing by Anil D’Silva and Peter Cooney